-The year is three thousand, one hundred and fifty one.
-When writing novels, we write numbers in letters nowadays; we don’t mix mathematics with literature.
+The year is four thousand, three hundred and fifty-one.
+When recording novels, we write numbers in letters nowadays; we don’t mix mathematics with literature.
 There won’t be any casual intro either.
-No Jack will wake up, put on his slippers and make himself coffee, only for you to gradually realize that his coffee is not a normal coffee but a futuristic one.
-From the go I must tell you we live in what you’d call a utopia.
-Now, if you’re a smart person, which I’m assuming you are if you chose to pick up this book among all the sensuous activities of your era, you’re already come up with two unavoidable questions: How comes I’m addressing an audience from the past? or, from your point of view: How come I’m writing you from the future?
-And secondly: Does it take more than three hundred years to create a utopia?
-For some it may sound too long for the world to snap out of its stupidity, while for others it’s a relief to know that the humanity survived itself, that we could at last learn to live in harmony.
+No one will wake up, put on his slippers and make himself coffee, only for you to gradually realize that his coffee is not a normal coffee but a futuristic one.
+From the go, I must tell you we live in what you’d call a utopia.
+Now, if you’re inquisitive, which I’m assuming you are, since you chose to pick this book from all the sensuous activities of your era, you’ve probably already come up with two unavoidable questions: How come I’m addressing an audience from the past? or, from your point of view: How come I’m writing you from the future?
+And secondly: Does it take more than two thousand years to reach a utopia?
+For some, it might seem too long of a period the one needed by the world to snap out of its stupidity, while for others it’s a relief to know that humanity survived itself, that we could at last learn to live in harmony.

-So time is a continuum in which coexist information from our present: sensory observations; what we see, hear feel right now.
-There’s also information from our past: records, memories, etc. And information from the future: predictions, speculations.
+So, time is a continuum in which information from our present coexist: sensory observations; what we see, hear and feel right now.
+There’s also information from our past: records, memories, etc., and information from the future: predictions, and speculations.
 Now perspective comes into play.
-The more we approach our present, the less reliable the information is, because we have no perspective at all.
-We’re standing at the place of the event; we’re part of it so we can’t, logically speaking, analyze it, because the mere analysis of it would change its nature, the same as analyzing a photon changes its nature.
+The more we approach our present, the less reliable the information is because we have no perspective at all.
+We’re standing at the epicenter of the event; we’re part of it so we can’t, logically speaking, analyze it, because the mere analysis of it would change its nature, the same as measuring an electron changes its charge.
 Basically speaking, we can’t trust what we see right now, but we can trust what we saw in the past and what we’ll see in the future.
 Now, looking into the future is a little trickier.
 For vision into the past, we only need reliable recording methods, which you already have in your era.
 Information can be preserved intact forever with your current technology.
-But for vision into the past a good observation tool, a reliable speculum, is needed.
-The most advanced tool we have, even till now, is our brain, so we tapped into that.
-There are sometimes great leaps in evolution and one took place in your era.
-Some of your intellectuals unconsciously left a feedback outlet in your computer network.
-These feedbacks have a frequency and amplitude that we need to sync with if we want to transmit any information, so we can’t send whatever we wish.
-Language must be respected.
-Then we basically hack into any literary work with the perfect format for our message.
-In this case, we found this novel called Regression and, though the novel was already ahead of its time, we made adjustments so it would be even more enlightening.
-As I mentioned before, the novel format was the only one available, because it’s so ubiquitous in your era and it’s the most intellectually evolved form of expression you have at the moment, so I adapted my message to it.
+But for vision into the future, a good observation tool, a reliable speculum, is needed.
+The most advanced tool we have, even now, is our brain, so we tapped into it.
+There are sometimes great leaps in mental evolution done by individuals.
+These evolved thoughts are lost in an unreceptive society; what’s commonly referred to as being ahead of one’s time.
+In this way, some of your intellectuals unconsciously left feedback outlets in your information network.
+These feedback have frequencies and amplitudes that we need to sync with if we want to transmit any information, so we simply can’t send whatever information we wish.
+Language and intention must be respected.
+We hack into any literary work with the perfect format for our message.
+In this case, we found this sci-fi novel called Regression, which has some accurate insights into the future, and which I’m basically overwriting.
+It’s a complex process of synchronization to achieve cohesiveness; kind of like having the chord arrangements of a song and just tampering with the melody.
+That’s why it was really important to find a good book in the first place.
+As I mentioned, the novel format is the most efficient one, because it’s ubiquitous in your era and it’s the most intellectually evolved form of expression you have at the moment, so I adapted my message to it.

-Feedback outlet is just a form of quantum entanglement.
+Moving on, feedback is just a form of quantum entanglement.
 Energy and information are narrowly interconnected.
 There’s basically no way of carrying information without energy.
-Atoms carry information in the same way blood vessels carry oxygen to the brain, only that atoms can travel very fast and thus connect to points three hundred years apart in a matter of minutes.
-In our present time, we’re entangled with our future and thus we double check on all of our projects to the point that we lowered the risk of failure to a zero point zero nine percent.
-There is still a slight percentage of error left because of the unpredictability of nature and the possible interference we may have while communicating with the future.
-The maximum lapse of time we can communicate with with practically no interference is a thousand years, but even a lapse of two thousand years is possible with today’s technology, so I’m positive that you’ll receive this message in good enough conditions.
+Particles carry information in the same way red blood cells carry oxygen to the brain, only that particles can travel very fast and thus connect two points two thousand years apart in a matter of minutes.
+In our present time, we’re entangled with our future and thus we double-check all of our projects to the point that we lowered the risk of failure to a zero point zero nine percent.
+There is still a slight percentage of error left because of the unpredictability of nature and the possible interference we may have while communicating with the future or past.
+The maximum lapse of time we can communicate with practically no interference is a thousand years, but even a lapse of two thousand years is possible with today’s technology, so I’m positive that you’ll receive this message in good enough condition.

-To answer to your second question: No, humans can’t destroy the world.
-They can and they are destroying themselves every day in your era, but the self-destructive instinct overpowers the destructive one.
-Just look at your laws; they’re stricter towards people who harm their loved ones, which means that there’s a tendency in human to harm what’s closest to them.
-There is almost no randomness in violence.
-People don’t kill for fun, unless they’re psychically ill.
-And in your time, you’re going in the right direction in the treatment of psychiatric illnesses.
-Early diagnosis is very important and hormonal treatment to make up for natural deficiencies.
-Hormonal, as well as genetic enhancement, were an important phase in our evolution, and thanks to that, nowadays we’re a healthy species living in harmony with the world.
-After having read this novel you won’t be able to deny the harmony in which we live, but I’m guessing that some of you may now be questioning its ethicality.
+In your time, you’re going in the right direction in the treatment of psychiatric illnesses.
+Early diagnosis is very important, together with hormonal treatment, to make up for natural deficiencies.
+Hormonal, as well as genetic enhancement, was an important phase in our evolution, and thanks to that, nowadays, we’re a healthy species living in harmony with the world.
+After having read this novel, you won’t be able to deny the harmony in which we live, but I’m guessing that some of you may now be questioning its ethicality.
 Is harmony ethical?
 That’s the whole point of this book.
-To convince your hearts of the goodness of harmony and why we should embrace it.
+To convince your hearts of the goodness of harmony and why it should be embraced.